 Being a small village, Vicksburg does not have a public transit system used by locals to get to and from work.

-The per capita income in Vicksburg in 2010 was $34,561, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $138,244 for a family of four.
+The per capita income in Vicksburg in 2018 was $30,399, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
+This equates to an annual income of $121,596 for a family of four.
 However, Vicksburg contains both very wealthy and poor people as well.

 The people who call Vicksburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vicksburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Vicksburg include Irish, English, Dutch, and French .
+Important ancestries of people in Vicksburg include German, English, Irish, Scottish, and Dutch.

 The most common language spoken in Vicksburg is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Italian and German/Yiddish.